Meridian Medical Arts Charter High School

 Meridian Medical Arts Charter High School is a charter high school commissioned by the West Ada School District.
 Meridian Medical Arts Charter High School has a separate board of trustees and policies than the West Ada School District.
 Included in its program are an associates degree (Associate of Science in Health Science) through Idaho State University, a wide array of concurrent credit opportunities, and certifications in MA, EMT, Pharmacy Technician.
 MMACHS is designed to help springboard alumni into their Pre-Med, Nursing, Paramedics, and Medical Assisting degrees.
 Meridian Medical Arts Charter High School was ranked the #1 Public Charter High School in Idaho and #68 ranked Public Charter High School in the US by Niche in 2025.

+The school shares a campus with Meridian Technical Charter High School (MTCHS).
+The two schools do not share classes; lunch is provided within the MMACHS cafeteria, and busing is provided at MTCHS.